 Time flies.
 It feels like yesterday when I was holding your hand to drop you in your class for your first day at school.
-Now, as you are gearing for one of your biggest days of life, I couldn’t hold the happiness in my heart.
+Now, as you are gearing up for one of the biggest days of your life, I couldn’t hold the happiness in my heart.

 Though you guys are made for each other and I have no doubt that you will have a great married life, here is something that I want to share with you as a woman.
 After spending three years in marriage, I’ve seen the ups and downs.
 And during these phases, I have learned some things that I would like to share with you through this letter!
 Things I wish for you, the advice I want you to remember.

-Though I know I haven’t been married long, but I feel there are so many things that I wished my husband and I knew before we got married!
+Though I know I haven’t been married long, I feel there are so many things that I wished my husband and I had known before we got married!

 It is heartbreaking how marriage expects a woman to make much more sacrifices than a man.

 She is expected to leave behind the comfort of her home to settle in a completely new home; She is expected to leave behind her parents to take care of yours; She is expected to change everything for the sake of your and your parent’s happiness.
 While she may strive hard to fulfill those expectations, she may be shamed, insulted, and taunted.

 She may feel very lonely, exhausted, and broken.
 In those moments, you need to stand by her.
 You need to protect her from sharp jibes of people!
 You need to stand by her, even when no one does.

 Dear Brother, marriage is about ‘to love when you don’t want to’, ‘to choose which fights to pick and which to let go of’.

 There would be times, when she would feel frustrated, annoyed, or even mad at you for not being an ideal partner, at that moment take a little time to look at yourself.
 See what you’ve done in the situation.
 What could you do to improve things?
 How you could have handled it better?

 Unlike many other men, please focus on bettering yourself and becoming a selfless husband, rather than pointing a finger at her (even if it is totally and completely her fault!).